MannParutthi/Team_CodeBlooded_SOEN6011_Summer2023/README.md

 allows us to deliver an engaging and user-friendly experience.

 * Backend - Springboot <br>
 Spring Boot is a great fit due to its ability to expedite development within a short timeframe.
 It simplifies setup and configuration, allowing us to focus on building core features.
 Additionally, Spring Boot's security features provide a solid foundation for protecting user data.

+* Authentication & Authorization - In Springboot - with Bearer JWT Token <br>
+Authentication and Authorization using JWT.
+Once the user is logged in, each subsequent request will include the JWT, allowing the user to access routes, services, and resources that are permitted with that token.
+To achieve this, packages for JWT tokens are available in Spring boot and that can be used to achieve the goal.

 * Database - MongoDB <br>
 By using MongoDB, we will benefit from its flexible data model, which allows